-Sometimes parents need to turn the law of “don’t play with your food” on its head.
+Sometimes parents need to turn the law of “don’t play with your food” on its head like these Three Animal-Inspired Snacks That Will Satisfy Even The Pickiest Eater!
 With WILD EATS AND ADORABLE TREATS: 40 Animal-Inspired Meals and Snacks for Kids (10/6/15; $14.99) by Jill Mills, a regular contributor to Community Table, dishes are reimagined as different animals from owls, to pigs, sheep and will entice children to eat balanced meals as well as transform the tedious routine of preparing snacks and meals into fun family activities.

 Keep reading for Three Animal-Inspired Snacks Excerpted from Wild Eats and Adorable Treats: 40 Animal-Inspired Meals and Snacks for Kids by Jill Mills.
 Copyright 2015, Skyhorse Publishing, Inc. that Will Satisfy Even The Pickiest Eater!